spineki/spineki.github.io/content/home/closures_as_iterators.md

 None means end of iteration.

 I love Rust iterators, so I will try to do something similar.
-Thankfully, since C++17, we have optionals in the standard library including `#include <optional>`.
+Thankfully, since C++17, we can have optionals in the standard library including `#include <optional>`.

 > Note: you may want to avoid optional if you ~don't like working with them~ already work with pointers, or if you want to work with refs and you do not want to deal with `std::reference_wrapper`.
 In this case, you can totally adapt this post, using nullptr for end of iteration and non-null pointers for regular value.
-It is pretty much straightforward and would result in removing the is_optional related code in the following section.
+It is pretty much straightforward and would result in removing the `is_optional`-related code in the following section.

 ```cpp
 #include <iostream>